 “If any of you has a dispute with another, dare he take it before the ungodly for judgment instead of before the saints?
 2 Do you not know that the saints will judge the world?
 And if you are to judge the world, are you not competent to judge trivial cases?
 3 Do you not know that we will judge angels?
 How much more the things of this life!
 4 Therefore, if you have disputes about such matters, appoint as judges even men of little account in the church!”
 (I Corinthians 6:1-5)

 When individuals are in disagreement, misunderstanding, or have offended or been offended, the first step is to address the situation one-to-one.
 God’s Word tells us that we should go to that person and try to work out our differences personally and privately (see Matthew 5:23-24; 18:15).
+Special care should be taken when there is abuse or a power differential that calls for assistance and safety in the first step.

 If repeated efforts to reconcile differences in private do not succeed, the Bible teaches that we Christians should seek assistance from other Christians in resolving the matter (see Philippians 4:2,3 and Matthew 18:16).